 You should only stop taking valproate if your doctor advises you to.
 Stopping any epilepsy medicine suddenly could cause you to have more seizures, or more severe seizures.
 This could be harmful to you and your baby.

-If you haven’t had advice about taking your medicine during pregnancy, it’s important to talk to your doctor as soon as possible.
+If you haven’t had advice about taking your medicine during pregnancy, talk to your doctor urgently.
 They should arrange for you to see a specialist to get the advice you need.

 Can other epilepsy medicines harm my baby if taken during pregnancy?